Muslim World League: Commemorating the 75th Anniversary of the Liberation of Auschwitz

-In January 2020, Dr. Al-Issa became the most senior Muslim leader to visit the German Nazi concentration and extermination camp.
-Leading up to the anniversary, Dr. Al-Issa published an opinion editorial in The Washington Post, "Why Muslims around the world should remember the Holocaust," decrying the practice of Holocaust denial.
+In January 2020, al-Isa became the most senior Muslim leader to visit the German Nazi concentration and extermination camp.
+Leading up to the anniversary, al-Isa published an opinion editorial in The Washington Post, "Why Muslims around the world should remember the Holocaust," decrying the practice of Holocaust denial.

-As part of this visit, Dr. Al-Issa lit candles before the Death Wall at Auschwitz I and the International Monument at Auschwitz II-Birkenau.
-Dr. Al-Issa also visited the POLIN Museum of the History of Polish Jews and the Nozyk Synagogue, the only surviving prewar Jewish house of prayer in Warsaw.
-In an article published by the American Jewish Committee, Dr. Al-Issa stated on his visit to Auschwitz, "To be here, among the children of Holocaust survivors and members of the Jewish and Islamic communities, is both a sacred duty and a profound honor.
+As part of this visit, al-Isa lit candles before the Death Wall at Auschwitz I and the International Monument at Auschwitz II-Birkenau.
+Al-Isa also visited the POLIN Museum of the History of Polish Jews and the Nozyk Synagogue, the only surviving prewar Jewish house of prayer in Warsaw.
+In an article published by the American Jewish Committee, al-Isa stated on his visit to Auschwitz, "To be here, among the children of Holocaust survivors and members of the Jewish and Islamic communities, is both a sacred duty and a profound honor.
 The unconscionable crimes to which we bear witness today are truly crimes against humanity.
 That is to say, a violation of us all, an affront to all of God’s children."